raygun101/MarkupKit/README.md

 The `value` property is defined by the MarkupKit extensions to the `UITableViewCell` class.
 It is used to associate an optional value with a cell, such as the color values shown in the previous example.
 MarkupKit also adds a boolean `checked` property to `UITableViewCell` which, when set, causes a checkmark to appear in the corresponding row.

-Selection state is managed via several methods that `LMTableView` inherits from the MarkupKit extensions to `UITableView`.
+Selection state is managed via several methods that `LMTableView` inherits MarkupKit's extensions to `UITableView`.
 These methods are added to `UITableView` primarily so casting is not required when using an `LMTableView` instance with `UITableViewController`; however, they can also be used by other custom `UITableView` subclasses:

     - (nullable NSString *)nameForSection:(NSInteger)section;
     - (NSInteger)sectionWithName:(NSString *)name;